JorjaFox/website/_posts-old-blog/2014-04-23-viva-lady-luck.md

     - photos
 ---

 That you to Sue for hooking me up with a copy!
-I transcribed faithfully, which means the 'Sarah Sidle' and the part where the lions are from Libya are <em>not</em> me taking liberties.
+I transcribed faithfully, which means the 'Sarah Sidle' and the part where the lions are from Libya are _not_ me taking liberties.

 <a href="https://jorjafox.net/gallery/media/print/2014-04-viva/"><img class="aligncenter size-full wp-image-10604" src="//static.jorjafox.net/wordpress/2014/04/viva2.jpg" alt="Viva Magazine" width="618" height="284" /></a>